What Adventists Believe About the Trinity

 “Then God said, ‘Let Us make man in Our image, according to Our likeness’” (Genesis 1:26, NKJV).

 Some have argued that the “Us” and “Our” are referring to God and angels working together to create humanity.
-But nothing in the Bible ever teaches that angels can also be creators since they themselves are created beings.
+But nothing in the Bible ever teaches that angels can also be creators of this level since they themselves are created beings.

 There are a few other times in the Old Testament when God says “us” and seems to be having a discussion within the Godhead:

-• “Behold, the man has become like one of us, knowing good and evil” (Genesis 3:22, NKJV).
+• “Behold, the man has become like one of us, to know good and evil” (Genesis 3:22, NKJV).

 Then, Isaiah 48:16–17 refers to all three members of the Godhead: the Father, Son, and Holy Spirit.
 God the Son talks of being sent by God the Father with His Spirit.